 If the PCF received a new list of NWDAF instance IDs used for the PDU Session in "nwdafInstanceId" attribute and their associated Analytic IDs in "nwdafEvents" attribute included within the "nwdafDatas" attribute the PCF may select those NWDAF instances based on this new list as described in 3GPP TS 29.513 [7].

-If the "HR-SBO" feature is supported and if the PCF received information related to the HR-SBO support, the PCF may provide the "vplmnOffload" attribute indicating the new/updated/removed Specific Offloading Policy for the VPLMN as described in clause 4.2.4.32.If errors occur when processing the HTTP POST request, the PCF shall send an HTTP error response as specified in clause 5.7.
+If the "HR-SBO" feature is supported and if the PCF received information related to the HR-SBO support, the PCF may provide the "vplmnOffload" attribute indicating the new/updated/removed Specific Offloading Policy for the VPLMN as described in clause 4.2.4.32.

+If the "NetSliceRepl" feature is supported and if the PCF received information related to the Network Slice Replacement as described in this clause, the PCF may behave as described in clause 4.2.4.33.

+If errors occur when processing the HTTP POST request, the PCF shall send an HTTP error response as specified in clause 5.7.

 If the feature "ES3XX" is supported, and the PCF determines the received HTTP POST request needs to be redirected, the PCF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [4].